Quickstart

 ],

 }4.
-Pull a full order book
+Pull the order book

 terminal

-curl https://api.tradrr.dev/v1/markets/0xabc123.../book \ -H "Authorization: Bearer $TRADRR_API_KEY" \ -G \ --data-urlencode "tier=full"
+curl https://polyreplay.dev/api/v1/markets/0xabc123.../book \ -H "Authorization: Bearer $POLYREPLAY_API_KEY" \ -G \ --data-urlencode "side=yes"

 What's next